 White noise is the sound that blocks any environmental noises that can prove to be detrimental to the baby’s sleep.

-For instance, the sound of a fan running or a white noise machine is helpful in canceling out other noises coming from in or around your home.
+For instance, the sound of a fan running or a white noise machine helps cancel out other noises coming from in or around your home.

 Some babies also respond well to light and soothing music meant for instigating sleep and reducing the effect of unwanted sounds.